pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 ### Engineering Notation

-For timing and clock parameters I tend to use exponent notation, e.g., delay(5e3) for a 5 sec delay.
+For timing and clock parameters I tend to use exponent notation, e.g., delay(5e3) for a 5 second delay.

 ### Coding Style